-While the Datastore interface has many of the same features as traditional databases, it differs from them in the way it describes relationships between data objects.
-Entities of the same kind can have different properties, and different entities can have properties with the same name but different value types.
+While the Datastore interface has many of the same features as traditional databases, as a NoSQL database it differs from them in the way it describes relationships between data objects.
+Here’s a high-level comparison of Datastore and relational database concepts:

+Unlike rows in a relational database table, Datastore entities of the same kind can have different properties, and different entities can have properties with the same name but different value types.
 These unique characteristics imply a different way of designing and managing data to take advantage of the ability to scale automatically.
-In particular, the Datastore differs from a traditional relational database in the following important ways:
+In particular, Datastore differs from a traditional relational database in the following important ways:

 - Datastore writes scale by automatically distributing data as necessary.